ratsputin/jetson-frigate/README.md

 * `ratsputin/jetson-orin-nx-xavier-nx-devkit-ubuntu:focal-run` - Custom version of the BalenaLib Ubuntu Focal distribution for the Jetson Orin - runtime only from my [repo](https://github.com/ratsputin/jetson-orin-nx-xavier-nx-devkit-ubuntu-focal)
 * `ratsputin/jetson-orin-nx-xavier-nx-devkit-ubuntu:focal-build` - Custom version of the BalenaLib Ubuntu Focal distribution for the Jetson Orin - build image from my [repo](https://github.com/ratsputin/jetson-orin-nx-xavier-nx-devkit-ubuntu-focal)

-## Running
+# Running
 I suggest creating a docker compose file similar to the one below.
 Note, in the below example, configuration files and such are stored in /srv/frigate.
 It will be necessary to create the appropriate configuration file and directory structure as explained in the Frigate documentation.

 Additionally, in order for object detection to work, the models will need to be created using the steps described in the Frigate documentation covering the [topic](https://docs.frigate.video/configuration/detectors/#nvidia-tensorrt-detector), but using the provided `patches/tensorrt_models.sh` and the generated docker image `ratsputin/tensorrt:8.6.1-CUDA-11.4-aarch64` instead of `nvcr.io/nvidia/tensorrt:22.07-py3` in the commands provided in the documentation.
+Note that the models *must* be created using *your* GPU or an identical one to be able to be used (they're basically compiled specifically for the GPU).
+This is why they cannot be packaged with the sources.
 ```
 version: "3.9"
 services: